Skip to Content

 Reasons to choose a tent over a tarp for your bugout bag:

 Does your bug out plan include family members?
 Having more than one person to pack for makes packing a lightweight tent a feasible plan.
 One person can carry the tent and a few additional items, leaving the bulk to be carted by others in your party.
-For more than two adults, consider packing extra small tents for storage or privacy.
+Consider packing extra small tents for storage or privacy for more than two adults.

 Can you afford the extra costs?
-Bugging out is supposed to be something that can be done for relatively cheap, though I’m sure everyone who builds a bugout bag makes a concession or two.
+Bugging out is supposed to be something that can be done relatively cheaply, though I’m sure everyone who builds a bugout bag makes a concession or two.

 A good tent is worth carrying out with you, as long as it doesn’t weigh more than a few pounds.
-When it comes to tents, cheap isn’t widely used along with the words lightweight or quality.
+When it comes to tents, the word ‘cheap’ isn’t widely used, along with the words lightweight or quality.
 The price of an ultralight tent ranges from a couple hundred to a few thousand dollars.

 Do you have a car/bike or other transportation in your plan?
 Some might say that planning to leave on foot is the ultimate survival plan.
-It’s easier to avoid congested highways during evacuations, and that makes sense to me.
-If your exit plan includes a car or bike, a less-expensive tent is feasible.
-In this situation, I recommend packing a tarp as well if leaving on foot is suddenly the only way out.
+It’s easier to avoid congested highways during evacuations, which makes sense.
+A less-expensive tent is feasible if your exit plan includes a car or bike.
+In this situation, I also recommend packing a tarp if leaving on foot is suddenly the only way out.

 Are you a creature of comfort?
-Like the wife, some people would prefer to keep as many of the creepy crawlies separated from their living accommodations with the barriers that a tent provides.
-Some don’t worry too much about sharing space with critters, which might make a tarp a better choice, but it’s something to think about.
+Like the wife, some people would prefer to keep as many creepy crawlies separated from their living accommodations with the barriers that a tent provides.
+Some don’t worry too much about sharing space with critters, which might make a tarp a better choice, but it’s something to consider.

 What size of tent for a bug out bag?
 Planning for one or two people?
 A small ultralight tent is what you need.
 The Marmot Tungsten is less than 3 ½ lbs and has a fly that creates two covered outdoor spaces on each side.